Can you create a website for under $100? Of course, you can!

 2. Use a free content management system or CMS such as WordPress.

-There are a number of content management systems out there that are free, such as WordPress, Joomla, Drupal and many others.
+There are a number of content management systems out there that are free, such as WordPress, Joomla, Drupal, and many others.
 I went with WordPress for WomenHomeBusiness.com.

 It took me about a month to decide on the template I want for WomenHomeBusiness.com.
 WordPress is famous for its 5-minute installation, as they try to make installing WordPress as painless as possible.
 If you think the installation is too hard for you, check with your web host if they can install WordPress for you for free.

-When I decided on the WordPress platform (Joomla and Drupal has too steep of a learning curve for me), I looked at all free and paid WordPress templates.
+When I decided on the WordPress platform (Joomla and Drupal have too steep of a learning curve for me), I looked at all free and paid WordPress templates.
 I looked for templates whose design and style suits the content of WomenHomeBusiness.com and how I envision the site to look like.
 In addition to the aesthetics, my main criteria for selecting the template is to determine how easy it will be to customize.
 Some themes are easier to configure than others, so I tried looking for those where I don’t need to master CSS or php to be able to change the theme to incorporate the customization I want.

 Read the feedback of others in various forums to see the pros and cons of using the CMS you are most interested in.
 I highly recommend checking out the Content Management Systems section of WebmasterWorld.com, which typically offers discussions on various types of CMS.